Cannass/ISWProject/DOCS.md

 - **Description**: No description provided in the repository.
 - **Type**: Other
 - **Status**: Experimental
-- **Main Purpose**: Unknown due to lack of documentation and description.
+- **Main Purpose**: Purpose of the project is not clearly stated.
 - **Language**: None
 - **Repository Size**: 630 KB

 ## 🛠 Tech Stack

-- **Primary Language**: Unknown
+- **Primary Language**: Not specified
 - **Framework**: None
-- **Build Tool**: Unknown
+- **Build Tool**: Not specified
 - **Key Dependencies**:
   - No key dependencies identified

 ## 🏗 Architecture

-- **Structure Overview**: The repository contains only a few files and no directories, indicating a simple or not fully developed project structure.
+- **Structure Overview**: The repository contains a few files and no directories, indicating a simple or initial stage of project setup.

 - **Entry Points**:
   - `README.md`